 Exercise #2 Face Pulls

-One of my all time favorite safe exercises while pregnant and another exercise for the posterior chain.
-Face pulls target the upper body, specifically the back, shoulders and arms.
+Another exercise for the posterior chain.
+Face pulls target the upper body, specifically the back, shoulders, and arms.
 All of which you need to improve posture and remain strong to carry a baby.

 Keeping up your strength while pregnant will make it easier once you have a baby to tote around all day.
 Plus, training the back of the body helps combat some of the pressure from the front of the body expanding.